minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 * Open a command line terminal, we will start Bisq with two flags that will force it to connect to our own node only.

-* From local network connection, replace `192.168.X.X:8333` with your own node IP address.
+* From the local network connection, replace `192.168.X.X:8333` with your own node IP address.

   ```sh
   $ Bisq -btcNodes=192.168.X.X:8333 -useTorForBtc=false
   ```

-* From remote connection, replace `123...abc.onion:8333` with your own Bitcoin Core .onion address that you obtained above.
+* From the remote connection, replace `123...abc.onion:8333` with your own Bitcoin Core .onion address that you obtained above.

   ```sh
   $ Bisq -btcNodes=123...abc.onion:8333 -useTorForBtc=true
   ```